Nirajlpu/Projects/WEB DEVELOPMENT/resuemAnalysiser/README.md

 ## Notes
 - Answers are generated using both resume and JD context when available
 - Handles PDF errors, empty questions, and session management
-- For production, set `DEBUG = False` and configure allowed hosts

 ## Example Use Cases
 - Screen and compare candidates against a job description